 Picking up your Permits

-You must pick up your reserved Permits and register for Customs at the Trail Center in Skagway.
+You must pick up your reserved Permits and register for Customs at the Trail Center in Skagway (located at 520 Broadway).
 Every member of your group must be present and have proper documentation for crossing the border.
 Licensed guides must also present their Guide Card.

 Trail Centre hours of operation are 8:00 am - 5:00 pm ADT, seven days a week.
 Ensure that your arrival in Skagway will allow adequate time to pick up your permits if you are planning to camp in Dyea the night before you start your hike.

 If your Permit is not picked up by 12 noon on the day your trip begins, the Reservation for your entire trip is automatically cancelled, unless prior arrangements have been made directly with the Skagway Trail Center (phone 1-907-983-9234).